CyVerse-learning-materials/foss-2020/getting_started/glossary.rst

 - **markdown:** a lightweight markup language with plain text formatting syntax
 - **multi-thread:** a process which runs on more than one CPU or GPU core at the same time
+- **master node:** responsible for deciding what runs on all of the cluster's nodes.
+This can include scheduling workloads, like containerized applications, and managing the workloads' lifecycle, scaling, and upgrades.
+The master also manages network and storage resources for those workloads.

 **N**